top of page

 Significant curatorial work includes Can't Take My Eyes Off You; Speedwell Contemporary, 2022; Ruffles, Repair & Ritual; at the Wedding Cake House with the support of the Warhol Foundation, 2019; and For Hire: Contemporary Sign Painting in America, Houston Center for Contemporary Craft, 2017.
 Further back, Levine was the gallerist of two non-traditional spaces, Sky High (2010–2014) and Paper Boat (2005–2009), that focused on collaborations with emerging artists and makers.
 Additionally, she founded and operated Wisconsin’s premier maker fair, Art vs. Craft (2005–2015).

-Her most well-known works are, Sign Painters (2013) and Handmade Nation: The Rise of DIY Art, Craft, and Design (2009).
-Both are featured-length documentaries with accompanying books published by Princeton Architectural Press, were toured extensively.
+Her most well-known projects are Sign Painters (2013) and Handmade Nation: The Rise of DIY Art, Craft, and Design (2009).
+Both are featured-length documentaries with accompanying books published by Princeton Architectural Press and were toured extensively.
 Some highlights include programming the Renwick Gallery of the Smithsonian Institution, Dundee Contemporary Arts, Brooklyn Museum, Museum of Arts and Design, Yerba Buena Center for the Arts, and the Victoria and Albert Museum.
 Bar Dykes (2015), published by Pegacorn Press, can be found in the Whitney Museum of American Art Special Collections, Joseph C. Sloane Art Library of the UNC-Chapel Hill’s University Libraries, Colby College Libraries, and the Pratt Institute Library.

 After years of bouncing between various cities and towns in the United States, Levine landed in New York State.
-She lives with her partner, their cat Goldie on a dead-end street with no home mail delivery or garbage service next to a beautiful cemetery and creek on the stolen Indigenous land of the Mochican and Schaghticoke peoples in a hamlet called Mellenville.
+She lives with her partner and their cat, Goldie, on a dead-end street with no home mail delivery or garbage service next to a beautiful cemetery and creek on the stolen Indigenous land of the Mochican and Schaghticoke peoples in a hamlet called Mellenville.

-Last updated: September 2024.
-Please ask permission prior to using site content or images.
+Last updated: February 2025.
+Please ask permission before using site content or images.

 bottom of page